superdev808/shopping-list/README.md

 ## TODO / Possible improvement with More Time

 ### Backend
-- Managed DB with the file in [db](./backend/db/) directory for easier review and demonstration.
-Consider to configure DB properly and use Postgres as recommended.
+- Managed the database with the file in the [db](./backend/db/) directory for easier review and demonstration.
+Consider properly configuring the DB to use Postgres as recommended.

 ### Frontend
-- Centeralize/Improve styling on FE
+- Centralize/Improve styling on the frontend:
-    * Prevent inline styling and use Theme provider
+  * Move inline styles into the Theme provider to ensure consistent design across the app.
-    * Define variants for consistent/maintainable code
+  * Define and reuse MUI variants for components like buttons, inputs, etc., to avoid redundancy and improve maintainability.
+- Refactor API handling:
+  * Separate API logic into utility functions (e.g., inside a `services` or `api` folder), so that the Context file focuses on managing state rather than handling HTTP requests.
-- Set/Store environment variable properly
+- Configure environment variables properly.
-- Handle APIs separately in utils/etc, not inside Context